GodSETUP/ASPX-Gh0st-Executor/README.md

 <img src="https://images2.imgbox.com/ff/af/bifxJZUQ_o.png">

-ASPX Gh0st Executor is a powerful web shell to execute system commands, read and delete files, and navigate directories through an ASPX interface.
+ASPX Gh0st Executor is a powerful web shell to execute system commands, read and delete files.
 This tool is secured with password authentication.

 ## 🚀 Features

 - **Command Execution**: Run system commands directly from the browser.
 - **File Deletion**: Delete specific files or folders within the current working directory.
 - **File Reading**: View the content of any file in the active directory.
-- **Directory Navigation**: Change the working directory and list contents.
 - **Password Protection**: Requires an authentication parameter (`exec=ghost`) to access.

 ## 🔧 Installation